Skip to content

 I was drawn to the Heath IBEP program because I found the ability to communicate effectively between the two major fields and reducing those silos incredibly important and critical to learn before entering the professional world.
 Working alongside a diverse range of interests across the business and engineering disciplines, learning technical concepts, and formulating projects to solve real-world problems has taught me immensely on how to tackle problems from a holistic perspective, requiring not only consideration of a feasible solution but also an understanding of its broader impact on individuals throughout the system it influences.

 Upon graduation from the University of Tennessee, I hope to pursue a career that applies business analytics principles and data-driven decisions to supply chain practices.
-I aspire to continually learn through experience within all facets of the supply chain, from operations, to logistics, procurement, and planning, gaining an extensive portfolio that is well-rounded and value-adding when making complex decisions.
+I aspire to continually learn through experience within all facets of the supply chain, from operations, to logistics, procurement and planning, gaining an extensive portfolio that is well-rounded and value-adding when making complex decisions.
 With this understanding, I aim to be a critical component to analyzing and visualizing where to see my company or organization grow, contributing to those conversations of how to transform the systems and structure of the supply chain to continuously improve and be more efficient.

 Emma